64 meat products recalled over listeria threat

 For a complete list of the items, including lot numbers and labels, visit the USDA’s website.

-For questions or concerns, health officials can be reached by calling the toll-free USDA Meat and Poultry Hotline at 888-MPHotline (888-674-6854) or send an email here.
+For questions or concerns, health officials can be reached by calling the toll-free USDA Meat and Poultry Hotline at 888-MPHotline (888-674-6854) or sending an email here.